Antenna Group

-Antenna Group, formerly known as ANT1 Group, is a media company in Greece and currently the largest Greek media company.
+Antenna Group or ANT1 Group, is a media company in Greece and currently the largest Greek media company.
 It was established on 2 August 1989 by Minos Kyriakou.
-Today, his son, Theodore Kyriakou, heads up a media empire whose operations include broadcasting, radio, publishing, digital, educational services, telecommunications and a record label.
+Today, his son, Theodore Kyriakou, heads up a media empire whose operations include broadcasting, radio, publishing, digital, educational services, telecommunications, and a record label.
 At the cornerstone of the company is ANT1 TV, one of the largest and most successful private television networks in Greece.

 ANT1 Group has also expanded its operations abroad, launching international feeds of ANT1 TV for Greek audiences abroad.
-It now operates stations serving North America, Europe, Australia/Asia and a regional feed of ANT1 Cyprus.
+It now operates stations serving North America, Europe, and Australasia, securing a high-profile North American headquarters near Times Square in Midtown Manhattan, as well as acquiring a regional feed of ANT1 Cyprus.

 History

-On 2 August 1989, Antenna TV S.A. was established, which was the main unit of the group, after starting in 1988 with Antenna 97.1 and Antenna 97.5 in Thessaloniki (now Easy 97.2 and Easy 97.5 respectively) which stations were established and operate from different companies but belonging to the same entity.
+On 2 August 1989, Antenna TV S.A. was established, which was the main unit of the group, after starting in 1988 with Antenna 97.1 (now Easy 97.2).

 At the end of that year, the group, through the aforementioned company, founded and launched the TV station of the same name, ANT1, one of Greece's first private networks and one of the highest rated for many years.

 ANT1 Group expanded yet again, this time internationally launching ANT1 Satellite in 1993 and ANT1 Pacific in 1997.
-ANT1 Satellite was the first Greek network to broadcast to audiences in North America while ANT1 Pacific brought the 'best of' ANT1 TV to Australia and the pacific rim.
+ANT1 Satellite was the first Greek network to broadcast to audiences in North America while ANT1 Pacific brought the 'best of' ANT1 TV to Australasia.

-In subsequent years, ANT1 Group has expanded its business beyond the broadcasting world, including launching Audiotex (initially as a telecommunications company and now as a multimedia software development services company), Daphne Communications S.A. (publishing company), Heaven Music (recording label) and ANTEL (wireless transmission).
+In subsequent years, ANT1 Group has expanded its business beyond the broadcasting world, including launching Audiotex (initially as a telecommunications company and later as a multimedia software development services company), Daphne Communications S.A. (publishing company), Heaven Music (recording label) and ANTEL (wireless transmission).

-In March 2011, Dish Network renews multi-year contract with Antenna Group for Greek programming, includes future launch of Antenna Prime, featuring live soccer and classic Greek shows.
-The agreement ensures continued carriage of Greek-language channels in US.
+In March 2011, Dish Network renewed a multi-year contract with Antenna Group for Greek programming, includes future launch of Antenna Prime, featuring live soccer and classic Greek shows.
+The agreement ensures continued carriage of Greek language channels in US.

 On October 1, 2021, ANT1 Group acquired Sony Pictures Television's Central and Eastern European portfolio (22 channels and two on-demand services).

 In early 2022, MBC Group Middle East invested €225 million in Antenna Greece through capital increase.